learning-image-synthesis/sp22/_assignments/hw1.md

 This assignment will be graded out of 100 points, as follows:

-- 60 points (40 for those in the grad version of the class) for a single-scale implementation with successful results on low-res images.
+- 60 points for a single-scale implementation with successful results on low-res images.
 - 40 points for a multiscale pyramid version that works on the large images.
 - Up to 5 points for bells & whistles explicitly mentioned above.
 - Up to 5 points for bells & whistles you come up with on your own (and OK with course staff).